-When you issue keys to those who need them, make sure that they have “Do not duplicate” written on them.
+When you issue keys to those who need them.
 Have records of who has keys, and make sure to collect keys of employees who will no longer be with your business.
-You can even consider changing the locks every so often (maybe once a year).
+You can even consider changing the locks every so often.

-Opening and closing are vulnerable times for business because not many people are out and about.
-Make sure that you have enough staff to mind the premises during these times – it will keep both your business and your employees safer.
+Make sure that you have enough staff to mind the premises properly – it will keep both your business and your employees safer.
 Also, make sure that the closing people do a sweep of the building so that no one hides inside after close.

 12. Change up your banking routine.

 Make sure that your money-related tasks and routines, like making bank deposits, have varied schedules.
 You don’t want to be predictable.
 Would-be burglars pay attention to these things.